UCITS Funds

 Overall, EM country fundamentals remain sound.
 EM growth has been steady, inflation is contained, and external accounts are in a healthy position, with limited signs of balance-of-payment pressure and comfortable foreign reserve levels.
 Over the past year, most EM central banks have been able to ease monetary policy, although they have taken a prudent approach, keeping a gap between policy rates and inflation.

-Rising global trade tensions, particularly due to the United States’ efforts to impose global trade barriers, have increased policy uncertainty.
-Whilst EM countries vary in their exposure to US trade, we believe the direct economic risks are manageable.
-However, risks to global growth are likely to tilt to the downside, energy prices are lower, and goods exports from China are prevalent.
-These factors, along with EM currency appreciation against a weaker US dollar, may prove disinflationary.
-In this context, EM central banks should have space to respond to increased global volatility, if needed.
+The United States’ imposition of global trade barriers has increased policy uncertainty.
+While EM countries vary in their exposure to U.S. trade, we believe the direct economic risks are manageable.
+However, the risks of a global growth slowdown have increased, while energy prices are lower, and China’s exports remain prevalent.
+These factors, along with EM currency appreciation against a weaker U.S. dollar, may prove disinflationary.
+In this context, EM central banks should have space to respond to ease monetary policy further, if needed.

-Looking ahead, two key structural forces continue to benefit EM debt investors: 1) strong long-term growth prospects relative to developed markets, and 2) a broadening of investment opportunities across roughly 90 countries, including sovereign, corporate, and local market bonds, spanning various geographies and sectors.
-In our view, EM debt offers investors useful diversification benefits, whilst yields are attractive for generating income over time.
+Looking ahead, two key structural forces continue to benefit EM debt investors: 1) stronger long-term growth prospects relative to developed markets, and 2) a broadening range of investment opportunities across roughly 90 countries, including sovereign, corporate, and local market bonds, spanning various geographies and sectors.
+In our view, EM debt offers investors useful diversification benefits, while yields are attractive for generating income over time.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.